Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="p2p_receive"></a>
-## Sending and Receiving NDEF Messages Between Peer Devices
+## Send and Receive NDEF messages between peer devices

 You can both send and receive NDEF devices between peer devices in P2P mode.

--   To send an NDEF message to a peer device:
+1. To send an NDEF message to a peer device, follow these steps:
-    1. Retrieve the P2P adapter and register a `P2pTargetDiscovered` event handler for it:
+    -   Retrieve the P2P adapter and register a `P2pTargetDiscovered` event handler for it:

         ```csharp
         public static async Task SendNdefMessageAsync_METHOD_RETURN()